gin-hell/etch-a-sketch/README.md

 # Etch A Sketch MIDI piano

-web application that lets users draw and sonify an Etch A Sketch drawing via MIDI protocol
+web application made by [jen hill](www.jh-sound.com) that lets users draw and sonify an Etch A Sketch drawing via MIDI protocol

 ![](etch-a-sketch-piano.png)